All Episodes

 I never thought she could outdo that.

-That statement she outdid it today.
+She outdid it today.

-Anyway, the long-debated theory in Bragg's office was whether or not they could effectively allege a violation of federal election law, even though the Justice Department, and I had the former head of the FEC on my TV show, declined the charges.
+Anyway, the long-debated theory in Bragg's office was whether or not they could effectively allege a violation of federal election law, even though the Justice Department, and I had the former head of the FEC on my TV show, decline the charges.

-And notably Bragg's predecessor declined to bring those charges.
+And notably, Bragg's predecessor declined to bring those charges.

-And notably Mueller declined, and notably the DOJ declined.
+And notably, the DOJ declined.

 The FEC declined.

-I I kind of agree with him on what he learned about the investigation, which was still ongoing.
+I kind of agree with him on what he learned about the investigation, which was still ongoing.

-A lot of people view it as breathtakingly unprofessional, and that Bragg caved.
+A lot of people view it as breathtakingly unprofessional and that Bragg caved.

 That's his theory.

-And they largely ignore that the misdemeanor, statute of limitations have run out, and a lot of people have declared that this unprecedented use of New York law would fit as perfectly leave legal and commendable, despite it the fact that it's never happened before, and then turn it into, you know, this this federal crime, is which is what they're trying to do.
+And a lot of people have declared that this unprecedented use of New York law would fit as perfectly legal and commendable, despite the fact that it's never happened before, and then turn it into this federal crime, which is what they're trying to do.

-Only, you know, the criminalizing basically a non-disclosure agreement.
+Only the criminalizing basically a nondisclosure agreement.

-Every single bit of it.
+It's the whole thing is insane, every single bit of it.

-Now look, there are legal grounds.
+Now, look, there are legal grounds.

-If I the some of the things I would look for right off the top, change of venue, motion to dismiss for a lot of different reasons.
+Some of the things I would look for right off the top, change of venue, motion to dismiss for a lot of different reasons.

-And by the way, according to Joe Tacopina, the president's lawyer who will join us today, and Don Jr. will join us today, and our legal team will join us today.
+And by the way, according to Joe Takapina, the president's lawyer who will join us today, and Don Jr.

-Anyway, is by itself criminal, that you know, that it becomes a felony simple simply because the purpose may have been to violate a federal, not state campaign statute, but use the state statute uh the state statute that is you know long past the statute of limitations, as is the federal one.
+will join us today, and our legal team will join us today, anyway, is by itself criminal that it becomes a felony simply because the purpose may have been to violate a federal, not state campaign statute, but use the state statute, the state statute that is long past the statute of limitations, as is the federal one.

-They're basically writing the law as you go along.
+You're basically writing the law as you go along.

 I also think that they will argue the charges are barred by the statute of limitations.